WHEN GIVING IS NOT ENOUGH

 He loves the world so much that He gave his only begotten son.

-Giving all what you only got and so dear to you is painful.
+Giving all that you only got and so dear to you is painful.
 It’s hard to let it go.

 Giving is a sacrifice.
-In every sacrifice in the olden days entails shedding of the blood on the altar.
+Every sacrifice in the olden days entails the shedding of blood on the altar.